DenverGophers/talks/ABOUT.md

 [twitter](https://twitter.com/corylanou)
 [g+](https://plus.google.com/117716200974674608040/posts)
 [github](https://github.com/corylanou)
+>Cory LaNou is a full stack web developer with over 15 years of experience.
+Following many years of being a successful serial entrepreneur, he has joined the [http://galvanize.it/school](gSchool.it) team and is currently co-leading the [Go](http://golang.org) curriculum.
->Cory LaNou is a Founder and Chief Information Officer at [SupportLocal](http://www.supportlocal.com) and is responsible for leading all application development efforts.
+Prior to joining the gSchool team at [http://galvanize.it](Galvanize), Mr. LaNou was the Chief Information Officer and Founder at [SupportLocal](http://www.supportlocal.com) and responsible for leading all application development efforts.
-Prior to SupportLocal, Mr. LaNou was the founding engineer of LocalLaunch.
+Before SupportLocal he was the founding engineer of LocalLaunch.
 At LocalLaunch, he was responsible for leading and implementing the first set of core architecture including customer relationship management tools, automated billing, product setup and configuration, API integrations with Google and Yahoo, in addition to all reporting interfaces.
 Mr. LaNou played the key role in the technology and architecture of the award-winning LocalLaunch software platform.
-Mr. LaNou has over 14 years of industry experience in software and network engineering.
 Prior to LocalLaunch, Mr. Lanou founded and served as CIO of Pulsity, Inc. a leading Internet strategy firm.
 At Pulsity, Inc. he lead all application development efforts and oversaw the build of over a hundred Internet based software applications.
 Previously, Mr. Lanou served as lead application developer at Computer Discount Warehouse ([cdw.com](http://www.cdw.com)), where he played a key role in executing the strategy behind Microsoft’s first e-commerce partner venture, code named “Nitro”.
 Mr. LaNou also consulted with industry leaders such as 3com, Hewlett Packard, and IBM.